-Our grand old 1907 steam locomotive, No. 618 is in the shop undergoing its required boiler inspection and some important updates including new tires, and conversion from coal-fired to oil-burning.
-We need your help to get it back on the tracks in early 2016!
+Our grand old 1907 steam locomotive, No. 618 is in the shop undergoing its required boiler inspection and some major restoration including new tires, and conversion from coal-fired to oil-burning.
+We need your help to get it back on the tracks.

 Your generous donations will be applied 100% to the costs of completing this inspection.
 You can donate any amount by contacting the Heber Valley Railroad at 435-654-5601 ext 102, or by emailing: firstname.lastname@example.org.

 We are also looking for talented and hardworking volunteers to help us in the restoration!
 If you have skills and would like to help, please contact our ticket office for more information.

 The historic No. 618

 Union Pacific 618 (OSL 1068)

 Built for: Oregon Short Line Railroad Company No. 1068

 Work History: In service on Oregon Short Line 1907 – 1915

 In service on Union Pacific 1915 – 1958

 Retired, donated for display at Utah State Fair, June 1958